In a venture like this there are almost certain to be omissions or paragraphs with errors – any information about additions or corrections welcome

 Joe Sellar (Paisley Harriers)

 Joe was a long time member of Paisley Harriers who ran road (including the E-G), track and cross-country for the club.
-He was a very familiar figure on the road race scene in Scotland through the 50’s and 60’s.
+He was a very familiar figure on the road race scene in Scotland from the 1940’s through to the 50’s and 60’s.

 Personal Bests: 5000m: 14.46.8 1975; 10000m: 29.59.6 1981; 3000m S/C: 9.17.3 1986; Marathon: 2.31.5 1982